Chiggy-Playz/BAU/README.md

 ![](https://raw.githubusercontent.com/Chiggy-Playz/Bunker-Automation-Utility/master/Images/BAU.PNG)

 ## NOTE: THIS IS IN BETA NOW.
 IT MAY LEAD TO LOSS OF MONEY OR TIME.
+THIS FOR THOSE WHO HAVE COMPLETELY UPGRADED THE BUNKER.(SECURITY UPDATE NOT REQUIRED)
 ## Get the latest version [here](https://github.com/Chiggy-Playz/Bunker-Automation-Utility/releases/download/1.30/Bunker-Automation-Utility.Setup.exe).

 ## Requirements: